-AIDS and Cognitive Impairment, is a subject that also concerns me.
-Even though I fight for all it seems very natural, at least once or twice, I do it for myself, and for some people who have the same concerns, even better justified because some of these people were born with the virus and have an expectation equal to that of any other person, although, in this way, they were born with HIV or AIDS
+AIDS and cognitive impairment, it is a topic that also concerns me.
+Even if I fight for everyone it seems very natural, at least at one time or another, I do it for myself, and for some people who have the same concerns, even better justified, because some of these people were born with the virus and have an expectation in life just like anyone else, although, saying this way, they were born with HIV or AIDS

 HIV, AIDS and Cognitive Impairment